08 – 09 – 10

 That failure was a success.
 That very day I figured out the reason behind my fear – self-confidence, a virtue that I was missing.
 That very day I figured out the person who whore the nametag Tanuj.
 I understood myself.
 The very day I built a relationship with my conscience.

 Through my story there were a few things that imply to my school life as well.
-Just like in cricket, even in school life you will face many problems, but you know it comes down to you, you can’t point fingers at others and say I’m not able to reach my goal because of him, or her or because of this and that…it’s what cowards do.
-Nothing is gonna hit you as hard as life, it will kick you and keep to its knees, until you find the will to rise above all.
-It’s not about hard you can hit, it’s about how hard you can get hit and keep moving forward…even in cricket I have been restricted from reach great heights because of favouritism, its like a glass ceiling, but that doesn’t stop me from trying.
+Just like in cricket, even in school life you will face many problems, but you know it comes down to you, you can’t point fingers at others and say I’m not able to reach my goal because of him, or her or because of this and that…it’s what cowards do.…even in cricket I have been restricted from reach great heights because of favouritism, its like a glass ceiling, but that doesn’t stop me from trying.

 I bet you would have heard the saying practise make you prefect, I say this saying is wrong, only correct practise makes you perfect.
 You gotta keep your head up and keep trying, let nothing stop.
 Have self-confidence, take a risk, but prepare for the worst.
 In cricket my family looked over me and showed me a path for success in school it’s the teacher who have to look over and lead the students on.